What’s the most cost-effective, least-stressful way to cross country move in the United States?

 Moving — both locally and cross country — is a major investment of time, money, and mental and physical energy that the average U.S. citizen will go through 11.7 times in their life, according to the U.S. Census Bureau.

 Here, we’re focusing on cross-country moving; those more challenging transitions that tend to revolve around life events like job/career advancement, a family member’s changing health-care needs, marriage, divorce, or educational opportunities.
 In short, events that are stressful enough without the added burden of moving a household thousands of miles, and important enough to warrant the undertaking in the first place.

 Whether your reasons for cross-country moving are exciting or unfortunate, the transition from point A to B isn’t easy.
-You need the process to be as figuratively (and literally) painless as possible, and much of it depends on your own individual circumstances.
-Before you start Googling service providers, here are some key questions that, once answered, will provide the roadmap you need to get across the country with your possessions and sanity intact.
+You need the process to be as figuratively (and literally) painless as possible.
+Much of it depends on your own individual circumstances.
+Here are some key questions that, once answered, will provide the roadmap you need to get across the country with your possessions and sanity intact.

 How much will cross-country moving cost me?